alexwohletz/language-server-mcp/README.md

 # language-server-mcp MCP Server

-A Model Context Protocol server
+A Model Context Protocol (MCP) server providing language support for code editing.

-This is a TypeScript-based MCP server that implements a simple notes system.
+This is a TypeScript-based MCP server designed to enhance code editing experiences by providing features such as hover information, code completion, and diagnostics.
 It demonstrates core MCP concepts by providing:

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes
+- Language-specific tools for code analysis and manipulation
+- Integration with the Model Context Protocol for seamless communication

 ## Features

+### Language Support
+- Provides hover information for symbols in code
+- Offers code completion suggestions
+- Reports diagnostic information (errors, warnings)
+- Only tested with typescript, theoretically should support Python.
+Would love to add additional language servers or be more agnostic if possible.

-### Resources
+### MCP Integration
-- List and access notes via `note://` URIs
-- Each note has a title, content and metadata
-- Plain text mime type for simple content access
+- Implements the MCP protocol for communication with clients
+- Exposes language features as MCP tools

 ### Tools
-- `create_note` - Create new text notes
+- `get_hover`: Get hover information for a position in a document
+  - Takes languageId, filePath, content, line, and character as required parameters
+- `get_completions`: Get completion suggestions for a position in a document
+  - Takes languageId, filePath, content, line, and character as required parameters
+- `get_diagnostics`: Get diagnostic information for a document
-  - Takes title and content as required parameters
+  - Takes languageId, filePath, and content as required parameters
-  - Stores note in server state

-### Prompts
-- `summarize_notes` - Generate a summary of all stored notes
-  - Includes all note contents as embedded resources
-  - Returns structured prompt for LLM summarization

 ## Development